A Hall of Statistical Mirrors: The univariate normal and its corresponding mirrors

-There is another interpretation of the Siegel half space $\mathbb{W}_{\tt Normal}$ as the moduli space of principally polarized Abelian varieties (see Chapter 8 of \cite{birkenhake2013complex}).
 It is of interest whether there is some moduli space interpretation for the Siegel-Jacobi space $\mathbb{M}_{\tt Normal}$ as well.
-Naively, one may hope that $\mathbb{M}$ is the moduli of \emph{dual} Abelian varieties, and that this duality provides the right notion of correspondence between these spaces.
+Naively, one may hope that $\mathbb{M}$ is the moduli of a class of \emph{dual} Abelian varieties, and that this duality provides the right notion of correspondence between these spaces.

 \begin{question} Does $\mathbb{M}_{\tt Normal}$ have an interpretation as a moduli space of dual Abelian varieties? \end{question}

 Furthermore, $\mathbb{M}_{\tt Normal}$ and $\mathbb{W}_{\tt Normal}$ are not merely complex varieties, but also K\"ahler manifolds, which means that they also have a natural notion of distance and curvature.
 It is also possible to write down Darboux coordinates for these spaces (see Section \ref{Kahler mirror pair construction}), so it is straightforward to compute volumes in these spaces.\footnote{Neither of these spaces have finite volume, so this does not give a natural way to discuss \emph{random} Abelian varieties.} As a result, it seems natural to ask whether these metrics are intrinsically meaningful for the moduli of Abelian varieties.